Varadad/final_project_2020Sp/README.md

 ## Hypotheses

+Our analysis is conducted on the Chicago area with population of 2.71 million and number of hospital beds being around 33000.

+We have considered a fixed time period of 60 days forour simulation.

+Using this, we ran 1000 simulations to test the hypothesis.

 ## Hypothesis-1

 If the number of hospital beds is doubled, there will never be an overflow.

-Our analysis is conducted on the Chicago area with population of 2.71 million and number of hospital beds to be around 33000.

-Using this we ran simulations 10000 times to test the hypothesis.

 Test-1: Before doubling the number of beds

-The following plot shows the simulation results depecting how beds in hospitals are occupied and how they will overflow after certain time.
+The following plot shows the simulation results depicting how beds in hospitals are occupied and how they will overflow after certain time.

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h1b-beds-vs-days.png?raw=true "Available beds vs Days")

-The following plot shows on which day the hospitals are most probable of getting overflow.
+The following plot shows on which day the hospitals are most probable of overflowing.

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h1b-overflow-days-hist.png?raw=true "Day on which the hospitals overflow")

 Test-2: After Doubling the number of beds

 The following plot shows the number of available beds once they are doubled